vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

 ## Goal and functional relevance of exercise

-### Maintain standing-on-one-leg-with-eyes-closed for at least 100 seconds (with adjustment for temperature)
+### Maintain standing-on-one-leg-with-eyes-closed for at least 110 seconds (with adjustments for colder temperatures and retries)

 Standing on one leg with eyes closed is a widely recommended balance exercise.
 Empirically, I have found that the exercise has helped